-Duties.

-- Sec.
-2. The duties of the Board for Theological Education shall be - (a).
-To study the needs and trends of education for Holy Orders in the Church, within the jurisdiction of this Church, and to make recommendations to the Executive Council, the House of Bishops, and the General Convention, with regard thereto. - (b).
-To advise and assist the Seminaries, and other institutions of the Church for the training of men for Holy Orders, within the jurisdiction of this Church. - (c).
-To promote continuing co-operation between and among the Theological Seminaries of the Church. - (d).
-To compile and present to each regular meeting of the General Convention a complete statistical report of the work of the several Theological Seminaries of the Church, and, as far as possible, of other institutions for the training of men for Holy Orders. - (e).
-To assist in the enlistment and selection of candidates for Holy Orders. - (f).
-To promote the continuing education of clergymen. - (g).
-To assist in programs of lay theological education. - (h).
-To aid the General Board of Examining Chaplains in the discharge of its responsibilities. - (i) To seek appropriate financial support for theological education.

-Seminaries, etc., to provide information.
+Education.

 Sec.
+2. The duties of the Board for Theological Education shall be

+(a).
+To study the needs and trends of education for Holy Orders in the Church, within the jurisdiction of this Church, and to make recommendations to the Boards of Trustees of the several seminaries, the Executive Council, the House of Bishops, and the General Convention, with regard thereto.

+(b).
+To advise and assist the Seminaries, and other institutions of the Church for the training of persons for Holy Orders, within the jurisdiction of this Church.

+(c).
+To promote continuing co-operation between and among the Theological Seminaries of the Church.

+(d).
+To compile and present to each regular meeting of the General Convention a complete statistical report of the work of the several Theological Seminaries of the Church, and, as far as possible, of other institutions for the training of persons for Holy Orders.

+(e).
+To assist in the enlistment and selection of candidates for Holy Orders.

+(f).
+To promote the continuing education of the clergy.

+(g).
+To assist in programs of lay theological education.

+(h).
+To aid the General Board of Examining Chaplains in the discharge of its responsibilities.

+(i).
+To seek appropriate financial support for theological education.

-3. It shall be the duty of each Theological Seminary of this Church, and of each other institution for the training of men for Holy Orders, to present annually to the Board for Theological Education statistical reports, on forms prepared and provided by the Board.
+Sec.
+3. It shall be the duty of each Theological Seminary of this Church, and of each other institution for the training of persons for Holy Orders, to present annually to the Board for Theological Education statistical reports, on forms prepared and provided by the Board.